Dark Black Holes in the Mass Gap: Discussion, Conclusions, and Future Work

 Finally one may imagine adding nuclear physics to the dark sector.
 In this case, there may exist a dark BHMG with the upper and lower limits being determined by physics of dark nuclear reactions.
 It is possible that for different values of $m_X$ and $m_c$, there is a dark BHMG that does not fully or even partially overlap with that of the standard model.
 In this case, black holes could form over a full continuum of masses with some being created by SM stars and some created by dark stars.
 While we have focused in this work on the mass range relevant for the pair-instability mass gap of the standard model, dark stars could form black holes with much larger masses.
 In particular, this mechanism could contribute to seeding the supermassive black holes that are found at the center of large galaxies.
 On the other end of the spectrum, since the Chandrasekhar mass limit scales as $\sim 1/m_X^2$, it is possible that dark stars formed of atomic dark matter could also form sub-solar mass black holes, as envisioned in Ref.~\cite{Shandera:2018xkn}.

 \acknowledgments We are very grateful to Hiren Patel for his help in the early stages of this project.
 We also thank Matt McQuinn for many useful conversations.
 NS and AG would like to thank Stan Woosley for help with questions in stellar evolution.
 NS and LS would like to thank the MESA community for helping with MESA modifications as well as troubleshooting.
+AG, NF and NS would also like to thank the attendees of ``Workshop on Atomic Dar Matter'' for helpful conversations.
 This material is based upon work supported in part by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1842400 to NS.
 This work is partly supported by the U.S.\ Department of Energy grant number de-sc0010107 (SP).The work of AG is supported by the U.S. Department of Energy under grant No. DE–SC0007914.
 The work of NF is supported in part by DOE CAREER grant DESC0017840.
 NF would like to thank the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611, where this work was partly performed.
 LS received funding through the Ron Ruby Scholarship at UC Santa Cruz.